EtienneChollet/EtienneChollet/README.md

 # Hi there! 👋 I'm Etienne

-I am a biochemist by training, and software engineer by trade!
+I'm a biochemist by training, and software engineer by trade!

 # 🚀 Skills & Tools

+My background has equipped me with the following skills!:

 - **Software**
   - Programming Languages: Python, JavaScript, PHP, HTML, & LaTeX.